harripd/H2MMpythonlib/docs/source/OOptimizationTutorial.rst

    :ref:`h2mm_arr` which uses the :func:`H2MM_arr` instead.
    While in most other cases there is no practical difference in using the functional vs object oriented apprach, here, :meth:`h2mm_model.evaluate` will be slower, because there is more python interaction.
-   This is because some pre-processing must be done on the input data, which will be done everytime :meth:`h2mm_model.evaluate` is called, while if used appropriately :func:`H2MM_arr` will only do this once, and even features a few C level optimizations for iterating through the models, all this is lost when using the object oriented approach.
+   This is because some pre-processing must be done on the input data, which will be done every time :meth:`h2mm_model.evaluate` is called, while if used appropriately :func:`H2MM_arr` will only do this once, and even features a few C level optimizations for iterating through the models, all this is lost when using the object oriented approach.

 You will notice that so far |H2MM| analysis has not given any estimation of the error of the parameter values.

-One way to estimate the error is to copare how quickly the loglikelihood falls off as a given parameter is varied around the optimized value.
+One way to estimate the error is to compare how quickly the loglikelihood falls off as a given parameter is varied around the optimized value.

-For this we not to just evaluate the loglikelihood of a model, instead of optmizing the model (we already have the optimized model).
+For this we not to just evaluate the loglikelihood of a model, instead of optimizing the model (we already have the optimized model).

 To merely evaluate the loglikelihood of a model against some data,  we have the :meth:`h2mm_model.evaluate` function.
 The method call is identical to :meth:`h2mm_model.optimize`: